 Frequently asked questions about COVID-19

 How do the COVID-19 restrictions impact the City of Rockingham?
 How can I contact the City?
 Is there contact tracing at City venues and facilities?
 What recovery support is available to me?
-Have rates been frozen?
+What if I am having trouble paying my rates?
+Is there any financial support available?

 The State Government has released its WA Recovery Plan which identifies 21 priorities for boosting the economy, supporting the community and building infrastructure following the impacts of coronavirus.